appcelerator-forks/reymundolopez.TiSliderMenu/README.md

 Also I'm adding support to handle the navigation internaly in the widget so no need of extra elements or widgets to handle the open/close views

 ## Done
-1. Slide to the left
+1. Slide to the right
 4. Encapsulate all the slide logic inside of the widget
 5. Use the widget in the Views or Controllers
 6. Support open new views